Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 Deribit Offer: Get 10% discount on trading for the first 6 months using this link to sign up.

-That said, let’s now look at the key tools available on Deribit’s trading panel.
-Below the chart, you have the Order Form, where you can set leverage, select order types, and place Buy or Sell orders.
+Below the chart is the Order Form, where you can set leverage, select order types, and place Buy or Sell orders.

 Below the Order Form is the Order Book, where you can check the market depth and track Buy and Sell orders in real-time.
-Towards the end, Deribit gives you a section to manage your open positions, open orders, trigger orders, order history, and trade history.

-The only drawback of Deribit’s trading platform is that it was designed with more experienced traders in mind.
-It’s great for beginners as well; however, there is a small learning curve that beginners will need to go through when they begin trading Bitcoin options and futures on Deribit.
+It’s excellent for beginners as well; however, there is a learning curve that beginners will need to go through when they begin trading in general on Deribit.

 Deribit Mobile App

-Deribit also offers a mobile app that allows traders to manage their trading operations from their mobile devices fully.
-The Deribit app is available on both Android and iOS platforms.
 You can perform numerous activities from the mobile app, such as opening a new account, taking positions, depositing and withdrawing funds, etc.

 Deribit Testnet

-Another standout feature of Deribit is the Testnet, which allows you to trade in a simulated environment with demo currency.
-New traders may not be comfortable trading with real money.
-Such traders can leverage the Testnet to understand how the platform works, place orders, use indicators, etc.
+New traders may not be comfortable doing derivatives trading with real money, and such traders can leverage the Testnet to understand how Deribit is currently set up to work, place orders, use indicators, etc.

 Deribit Offer: Get 10% discount on trading for the first 6 months using this link to sign up.

-Deribit Deposit Methods and Deposit/Withdrawal Fee
+Deribit: Deposit Methods and Deposit/Withdrawal Fee

 Deribit only accepts deposits in Bitcoin.
 You can deposit funds in your trading account from a Bitcoin wallet.

 If you don’t own Bitcoin, you can head to an exchange like Binance or Coinbase to convert your fiat currency into Bitcoin.
-As of now, Deribit doesn’t allow fiat currency deposits using third-party gateways.

-Coming to the fees, Deribit doesn’t charge any deposit or withdrawal fee.
+Regarding the fees, Deribit doesn’t charge any deposit or withdrawal fee.
 However, a blockchain network fee may apply when withdrawing funds.

-Deribit Trading Accounts and Limits
+Deribit: Trading Accounts and Limits

 Deribit is one of the many exchanges that have mandatory KYC requirements.
-There are four levels of KYC status:

 • Retail Level 0: ID document and proof of residence needed